Anthem singer at Heat-76ers game kneels during performance

 The singer was identified by the Heat as Denasia Lawrence.
 It was unclear if she remained in the arena after the performance, and messages left for her were not immediately returned.

 Heat players and coaches stood side-by-side for the anthem, all with their arms linked as has been their custom during the preseason.
-Many had their heads down as Lawrence sang.
+Many had their heads down as Lawrence sang, and the team released a statement saying it had no advance knowledge that she planned to kneel.

+“We felt as a basketball team that we would do something united, so that was our focus,” Heat coach Erik Spoelstra said.
+“Throughout all of this, I think the most important thing that has come out is the very poignant, thoughtful dialogue.
+We’ve had great dialogue within our walls here and hopefully this will lead to action.”

 The anthem issue has been a major topic in the sports world in recent months, starting with the decision by San Francisco 49ers quarterback Colin Kaepernick to not stand for its playing.
 Kaepernick cited racial injustice and police brutality among the reasons for his protest, and athletes from many sports – and many levels, from youth all the way to professional – have followed his lead in various ways.